 How is Vitamin D activated by the sun?

 The UVB light from the sun hits the skin and a cholesterol starts the process of making vitamin D3.
-It converts to 25-hydroxyvitamin-D in the liver and then goes to the kidneys where it can function.
-When blood is drawn in a lab for vitamin D, they are testing the 25-hydroxyvitamin-D level.
+It converts to something called 25-hydroxyvitamin-D. When blood is drawn in a lab for vitamin D, they are testing the 25-hydroxyvitamin-D level.
 It may not be surprising, but most of us are deficient.
-Just 15 minutes in the summer sun can help you make enough.
+Just 15 minutes in the summer sun without sunscreen and most of your skin exposed could help.
+I do understand there’s a balance between skin cancer risk and vitamin D.

 How do vitamin D and calcium work together?

-Calcium needs vitamin D in order to get absorbed by the small intestine.
+Calcium needs vitamin D in order to get absorbed.
 You need calcium for heart and nerve function and the body will use it there first in the case of a vitamin D deficiency (so you can still live, of course).
 Your bones will be punished and over time can lead to osteoporosis.
-Without the important role of vitamin D, only a small percentage of calcium will be absorbed for more vital functions.
+Without the important role of vitamin D, only a small percentage of calcium will be absorbed for more “important” functions.

 How does Vitamin D help our immune system?